Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Experimental Analysis

-Each subject received a task list to complete.
+We utilize the debugging algorithm on a set of specifications developed as part of a usability study for the evaluation of the \textsc{ViSpec} tool \cite{Hoxha_ViSpecIROS15}.
+The usability study was conducted on two groups: \begin{enumerate} \item Group A: These are users who declared that they have little to no experience in working with requirements. \yhl{The Group A} cohort consists of twenty subjects from the academic community at Arizona State University.
+Most of the subjects have an engineering background. \item Group B: These are users who declared that they have experience working with system requirements.
+Note that they do not necessarily have experience in writing requirements using formal logics. \yhl{The Group B} subject cohort was comprised of ten \yhl{subjects from industry} in the Phoenix metro area. \end{enumerate} Each subject received a task list to complete.
 The list contained ten tasks related to automotive system specifications.
 Each task asked the subject to formalize a natural language specification through \textsc{ViSpec} and generate an STL specification.
-The task list is presented in Table \ref{tab:taskList}. \yhl{A detailed report on the accuracy of the users response to each natural language requirement is provided in} \cite{Hoxha_ViSpecIROS15}.
+The task list is presented in Table \ref{tab:taskList}.
+A detailed report on the accuracy of the users response to each natural language requirement is provided in \cite{Hoxha_ViSpecIROS15}.
 Note that the specifications were preprocessed and transformed from the original STL formulas to MITL in order to run the debugging algorithm.
 For example, specification $\phi_3$ in Table \ref{tab:vacResults} originally in STL was $\phi_{3_{STL}}=\Diamond_{[0,40]}((( speed > 80 ) \Rightarrow \Diamond_{[0,20]}(rpm > 4000) )\wedge \Box_{[0,30]} (speed > 100) )$.
 The STL predicate expressions $( speed > 80 ),(rpm > 4000),(speed > 100) $ are mapped into atomic propositions with non-overlapping predicates (Boolean functions) $p_1,p_2,p_3$.
 The predicates $p_1,p_2,p_3$ correspond to the following STL representations: $p_1 \equiv speed>100$, $p_2 \equiv rpm>4000$, and $p_3 \equiv 100\ge speed>80$.
 In Table \ref{tab:vacResults}, we present the common issues with the elicited specifications that our debugging algorithm detects.
 Note that validity, redundancy and vacuity issues are present in the specifications listed.
 It should be noted that for specification $\phi_3$, although finding the error takes a significant amount of time, our algorithm can be used off-line.